404jv/rentx/README.md

 1. The code is more testable than other architectures like MVC (Model - View - Controller).

 2. The project is separated into layers that have one purpose.
-Therefore, it’s easy to navigate between them, and if I have something to do with the database, I know that I have to go to the Data Layer, or if I have to fix some business rule, I go to the Use Case layer, and so on…
+Consequently, it’s easy to navigate between them, and if I have something to do with the database, I know that I have to go to the Data Layer, or if I have to fix some business rule, I go to the Use Case layer, and so on…

 3. When the project is already structured is easy to implement a new feature, since everything is separated, we don’t have to worry if we are going to break something that has nothing to do with the new feature.
 Of course, it’s not impossible to do that but it’s not frequent as other architectures.